 Galloway also likes the fact that the Compass co-founder and its CTO have extraordinarily strong tech backgrounds.
 And he likes that a complete 5% of Compass non-agent workforce is devoted solely to tech.

 Growth: Over 50% of Compass’ growth in recent years has been “inorganic,” meaning that it has been coming from acquisitions and not from superior sales, marketing, and tech.
 Further, Compass has been offering large signing bonuses or 100% commission structures to lure top agents, and that, of course, can’t last forever.

 Tech Gravitas: Yes, Compass devotes 5% of its non-agent workforce to tech, but Realogy (its larger competitor) devotes 6% of its non-agent workforce to tech.
 In addition, Redfin devotes 14% of its workforce to tech, while Zillow devotes 24%.
 So, Compass may not be the tech powerhouse that everyone thinks it is.

 Productivity: Compass’ “transactions per agent” number is only on par with industry averages, as is its “revenue per employee.”
 So far, Compass’s tech does not appear to be enhancing productivity.

 WHAT A TOP COMPASS AGENT HAS TO SAY

-I shared the above referenced video with a top Compass agent for his input.
-He enjoyed the video and understands the concerns, but he thinks Galloway is missing many of Compass’ enhancements b/c Galloway is not in the trenches selling real estate (today’s data does not reflect all the benefits that top agents enjoy).
+I shared the above-referenced video with a top Compass agent for his input.
+He enjoyed the video and understands the concerns, but he thinks Galloway is missing many of Compass’ enhancements because Galloway is not in the trenches selling real estate (today’s data does not reflect all the benefits that top agents enjoy).
 He also said that Galloway completely missed Compass’ “Concierge” services, which is proving to be a real game-changer with its free financing of seller-improvements, among other things.